Living in Bermuda

 We asked people if there is a lot of crime.
 They answered:

 "Bermuda is generally considered to be a safe place to visit and live.
 However, like any other place, there is some crime.
 Petty theft, such as pickpocketing and purse snatching, is the most common type of crime in Bermuda.
 Violent crime is relatively rare, but it does occur.
-Drug-related crime is also a problem in Bermuda, as is human trafficking," wrote one member in Bermuda.
+Drug-related crime is also a problem in Bermuda, as is human trafficking," explained one expat living in Bermuda.

 Is there a lot of diversity?
 Are people in Bermuda accepting of differences?